XING Mobility Debuts Next Generation Immersion Cooling Battery, The Game Changer For Electric Vehicles & Utility Power

 XING Mobility's latest Cell-to-Chassis (CTC) design allows customization based on the specific requirements of passenger and commercial vehicles.

-XING Mobility's primary focus at this year's CES will be its IMMERSIO Cell-to-Pack (CTP) immersion cooling battery system, featuring the gravimetric energy density up to 200Wh/kg and the highest volumetric energy density worldwide, reaching 400Wh/L. The globally-ever-achieved specification shall allow passenger vehicles being equipped with larger capacity of battery with almost the same space, resolving the range anxiety for drivers.
-This innovative design eliminates battery modules, reducing the overall weight of the battery while retaining the precise thermal management coordination, thereby enhancing the overall energy density of the battery system and extending the lifespan of battery cells.
-Recently, XING Mobility introduced a new Cell-to-Chassis (CTC) immersion cooling battery system design, allowing for curation based on the specific requirements of passenger vehicles and commercial vehicles.
+IMMERSIOTM Cell-to-Pack (CTP) architecture: This innovative design boasts a gravitational energy density of up to 200 Wh/kg and a volumetric energy density of up to 400 Wh/L, the highest in the world.
+This breakthrough allows for significantly larger battery capacities in passenger vehicles without sacrificing space, effectively addressing range anxiety.

-The globally first at-large production immersion cooling battery system, the immersion cooling module of IMMERSIO XM25, will also make its debut at CES 2024.
-Its manufacturing process has undergone rigorous testing in reliability, environmental, vibration, and leakage, ensuring the battery's highest quality stability, safety, and efficient power output.
-This immersion cooling battery system is not only applicable to heavy-duty industrial applications, but also extends to applications in Energy Storage Systems (ESS), significantly improving the thermal management endurance of lithium batteries in commercial, residential, and industrial uninterruptible power supply (UPS) systems to ensure stable and safe energy storage.
+IMMERSIOTM XM25 Battery System: The first mass-produced immersion cooling battery pack, the XM25 offers 25 kWh of power and is readily available for both vehicle and Energy Storage System (ESS) applications.
+Extensive testing ensures its reliability, environmental resilience, and efficient power output.

-XING Mobility will also showcase a real sample and video of the successful challenge of the most rigorous and complex three-nail penetration safety test at 100% State of Charge in lithium battery safety testing.
-The thermal runaway was contained by the immersion cooling battery system; no fire propagation occurred.
-The test demonstrated the unparalleled safety and stability of immersion cooling technology.
+Unprecedented safety test results: XING Mobility will showcase the results of a rigorous three-nail penetration safety test conducted on an IMMERSIOTM battery pack at 100% State of Charge.
+Remarkably, the immersion cooling technology successfully contained the thermal runaway, preventing fire propagation.
+This test demonstrates the unparalleled safety and stability of XING Mobility's batteries.

-This advanced technology can control the temperature of the punctured and surrounded batteries within 30 seconds, actively suppressing thermal runaway and restoring the temperature around the battery to normal levels within 20 seconds.
+XING Mobility's CES debut coincides with its strategic entry into the American market.
+This move, fueled by recent investments from Kubota and the U.S. government's focus on clean energy, positions XING Mobility to capitalize on the rapidly growing electric vehicle and construction machinery markets.
+The company actively seeks partnerships with U.S. dealers to accelerate the adoption of its groundbreaking technology across passenger vehicles, commercial vehicles, industrial machinery, and ESS applications.

 XING Mobility will showcase its products and technology at LVCC West Hall Booth 6857 during CES 2024.
 Meanwhile, Ida Wu, General Manager of XING Mobility will participate in the "The Future of EV Batteries is Big'' seminar on January 10 from 10:00-10:40 at LVCC West Hall W219.
 The seminar will discuss the potential of electric vehicle batteries, how to overcome challenges posed by materials and costs while breaking the size limitations, as well as trends in electric vehicle batteries.